kohler-visual-neuroscience-lab/website/_posts/2021-07-21-new-paper-in-rspb.md

 ---
 layout: post
-title: "New paper in Proceedings of the Royal Society B"
+title: "New paper in Proceedings of the Royal Society B: The hierarchy of responses to symmetries in textures"
 date: 2021-07-21
 ---